 In addition to writing for scholarly journals, his reviews and essays also appear in general publications such as Times of India, Hindustan Times, Asian Age, Hindu, India Today, Timeout Mumbai, American Scholar, and The Nation.

 His book Mumbai Fables (Princeton University Press and HarperCollins, India), an edited volume, Noir Urbanisms: Dystopic Images of the Modern City, and a co-edited volume, Utopia/Dystopia: Historical Conditions of Possibility were published by Princeton University Press in Fall 2010.
 The Tower of Silence, a book based on a 1927 detective novel manuscript that he discovered and edited, was published in 2013.
-Mumbai Fables has been adapted for a film, Bombay Velvet, for which he wrote the story and cowrote the screenplay.
-The film will be released in May 2015.
+Mumbai Fables has been adapted for a film, Bombay Velvet (2015), for which he wrote the original story and cowrote the screenplay.
+His most recent book is Emergency Chronicles: Indira Gandhi and Democracy's Turning Point (New Delhi: Penguin, 2018).
+The US edition by Princeton University Press will be available in March, 2019.

 B.A. in History (Honours), University of Delhi